 - This filter is extremely lightweight (13.4 oz.) and does a surprising amount for its size.

-- Comes with a “Twist and Lock” mechanism which allows you to effortlessly replace filters.
+- It comes with a “Twist and Lock” mechanism, which allows you to replace filters effortlessly.
 Fits standard 1/4-inch plastic or copper water lines.

 - This filter is certified by the NSF and ANSI.

-The value of this filter comes from its affordability, ease of installation, and efficient filtering of most contaminants.
+This filter’s value comes from its affordability, ease of installation, and efficient filtering of most contaminants.
 NSF and ANSI certification is a crucial plus!

 The filter lasts less than half a year before requiring a replacement.
 Some users have reported that the filter makes noise or reduces flow over time.